This post contains affiliate links. Read the full disclosure here.

 Optional Add-Ins

-• ¼ cup nuts (walnuts, almonds, pecans, peanuts, or cashews)
+• ¼ cup (30 g) nuts, (walnuts, almonds, pecans, peanuts, or cashews)

-• 2 Tablespoons unsweetened shredded coconut
+• 2 Tablespoons (15 g) unsweetened shredded coconut

-• 2 Tablespoons nut butter (peanut butter, almond butter, cashew butter, sun butter, or other)
+• 2 Tablespoons nut butter, (peanut butter, almond butter, cashew butter, sun butter, or other)

 • ¼ cup vegan semisweet chocolate chips